 How to Design a 4 bit Magnitude Comparator Circuit?

-In this article I have discussed about how to design a 4-bit magnitude comparator circuit.
+In this article you will learn about how to design a 4-bit magnitude comparator circuit and how their Boolean function equations are derived.
 Then I have generalized this concept to n-bit comparator.
 Also a video lecture is shared at the end for better understanding the idea.

 A comparator is a circuit that compares the magnitude of two numbers.
 The comparison of two numbers is a logical operation that defines whether one number is greater than, less than, or equal to the other number.
 A magnitude comparator is a combinational circuit that determines the relative magnitudes of given two numbers A and B by comparing them.
 The result of the comparison is stated by three binary variables that indicate whether these two numbers are:

 On the one hand, the circuit for comparing two n -bit numbers have 22n entries in the truth table and becomes too clumsy, even with n = 3.
 On the other hand, as one may suspect, a comparator circuit holds a certain amount of regularity.
 Digital functions that possess an inherent well-defined regularity can generally designed by means of an algorithm—a method which specifies a finite set of steps that, if followed, give the result to a problem.
 We determine this method here by deriving an algorithm for the design of a 4-bit magnitude comparator.

 Also see 3-bit magnitude comparator circuit here:

 What is the magnitude comparator circuit?
 Design a 3 bit magnitude comparator circuit

 The algorithm is a direct application of the method a person uses this method to compare the relative magnitudes of two numbers.
 Now let us consider two numbers, A and B, with four digits each.
 Then, write the coefficients of the numbers in descending order.
 It comprises of eight inputs each for two 4- bit numbers to generate three outputs that are less than, equal to and greater than in between two binary numbers.